Citations Affected: IC 35-48-4-14.7.

 (g) Not later than three (3) days after the discovery of an unusual theft at a particular retail store, the retailer shall report the unusual theft to the state police department in writing.
 If three (3) unusual thefts occur in a thirty (30) day period at a particular retail store, the retailer shall, for at least one hundred eighty (180) days after the date of the last unusual theft, locate all drugs containing ephedrine or pseudoephedrine at that particular retail store behind a counter in an area inaccessible to a customer or in a locked display case that makes the drug unavailable to customers without the assistance of an employee.

-(i) Except as provided in subsection (j), a person who knowingly or intentionally violates this section commits a Class C misdemeanor.
+(i) A person who knowingly or intentionally violates this section commits a Class C misdemeanor.
 However, the offense is a Class A misdemeanor if the person has a prior unrelated conviction under this section.